EE3300/EE5300 Electronics Applications

 Week 1 – Small signals: Modular design in electronics, the importance of input and output impedances, the Ebers-Moll model, the Early effect, channel length modulation, current mirrors, and differential pairs.

-Mini-projects: (1) Characterise and for an emitter follower; (2) Build your own op-amp from scratch.
+Mini-project: Build your own op-amp from scratch.

 Familiarise yourself with the portfolio and start choosing a project to design